ngorchakova/jvmwarstories/_posts/2017-07-12-spark-kafka-sink.md

 ## Problem

-This code means, that for every RDD for every microbatch, new kafak producer will be created.
+This code means, that for every RDD for every microbatch, new kafka producer will be created.
 This common approach was working for a long time for us.
 Until we deployed spark job with microbatch size 500ms and 64 partitions.
 After several days of running, we noticed, that GC on kafka jvm is not performing good (constant major GC).

 ![kafka GC]({{site.baseurl}}/resources/2017-07-12_01.jpg)